Upgrade the Deep Security AMI from AWS Marketplace

 - When the instance is running, go to https://ip:8080, enter the Instance ID, and click Sign In.

-- Read and accept the terms of the license agreement on the License Agreement tab and click Next.
+- On the License Agreement tab, read and accept the terms of the license agreement and click Next.

-- Click Upgrade on the Previous Version Check tab and click Next.
+- On the Previous Version Check tab, click Upgrade and click Next.

-- Enter the hostname or IP address of the computer where Deep Security Manager is being installed on the Address and Ports tab and click Next.
+- On the Address and Ports tab, enter the hostname or IP address of the computer where Deep Security Manager is being installed and click Next.

-- Review the installation settings on the Review Settings tab to ensure that they are correct and then click Install.
+- On the Review Settings tab, review the installation settings to ensure that they are correct and then click Install.

 - Log in to Deep Security Manager and delete the computer records for any old Deep Security Manager installations by clicking the Computers tab, selecting the record, and clicking Delete on the toolbar.